rsyncOSX/RsyncUIdocs/content/about.md

 # categories = ["todo"]
 lastmod = "2021-04-12"
 +++
 My name is Thomas and I am the developer of RsyncOSX and RsyncUI.
 The development of **RsyncOSX** commenced early in 2016 as a project to learn Swift.
-The work on the new **RsyncUI** commenced late in 2020 after some thoughts about what next?
+The work on the SwiftUI based **RsyncUI** commenced late in 2020 after some thoughts about what next?
 Should I learn a language like TypeScript and develop a multiplattform version of RsyncOSX or continue on the Apple plattform.

 I did some investigating about multiplattform development and I did not manage to find out what should be the right tools for such an application.
 After some carefull thinking I decided stay on the Apple development plattform with Xcode, Swift and **SwiftUI**.
 SwiftUI is an amazing framework.
 I have also learned about another amazing framework, **Combine**.

-Learning is important for me.
-It is important to keep your mind sharp.
 I have a masters degree in computing science, but I am **not a professional developer**.
 I did my master degree in the days when Linux was released in 1991 and Internet became a public service.
 And a few years ahead of that, in 1989, the Web was invented at Cern.

 For the moment I am a senior advicer at a university.
 I will, early in 2022 at the age of 62, retire from work.
 When I am retired I will spend more time with grand kids, photograpy and continue working on developing my macOS applications.